auroraanna/home-manager-config/README.md

 [![built with Nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)

 This repository contains my Home Manager configuration files.
-Other than the `*.nix` files you will be able to use all of the files on other operating systems like BSD, macOS or any of the other Linux distributions.
+Because Home Manager is available for several *nix OSs like Linux or macOS you are able to use this config these OSs.

 </div>